CodinGame/monaco-vscode-api/README.md

 - The returned model is bound to a filesystem file, and you have access to methods allowing to control the file lifecycle (saving the file, accessing the dirty state...)
 - It is possible to call the method multiple times on the same file to get multiple references.
 The model is disposed when there is no reference left

+To work, it needs the file to exist on the virtual filesystem.
+It can be achieved either by:
+- using the `registerFileSystemOverlay` from the files service override, which can be cleaned when not needed anymore (recommended)
-The second argument of the method allows you to write the file content to the virtual filesystem in case the file wasn't registered in it beforehand.
+- by using the second argument of the `createModelReference` function, which writes the file content to the virtual filesystem before creating the model

 before: